vanillartwork/raylink/README.md

 OnUnitActiveSec=24h
 ```

 This means the node checks itself 10 minutes after boot, then every 24 hours after the previous health check.
-It does not run again just because the clock passes midnight.

 You can change these values with systemd timer duration values: